How to buy a house

 After you’ve applied for your mortgage and the vendor has accepted your offer, the solicitors, valuations and conveyancing can start to happen.

-Your mortgage lender will send out a surveyor of their choosing to do the valuation to find out the value of the house.
+Your mortgage lender will send out a surveyor of their choice to find out the value of the house.
 But you’ll need to find your own solicitor or conveyancer, whether it’s through a recommendation or one you find online.
 Your solicitor will act as an intermediary between you, your lender and the seller of the property, so be sure to check their level of experience to ensure things run smoothly.

 The final hurdle